 With a multidisciplinary background, this structure brings together highly qualified animal scientists and veterinarians, responsible for developing strategies and management improvements; offering technical guidance for the development of appropriate structures aligned with national and international legislation, client protocols, and the company’s voluntary initiatives; monitoring the evolution of indicators, monitoring, committees, decisions, and training related to animal welfare; disseminating results and recommended practices in our annual reports; and encouraging suppliers to adopt high standards, spreading and promoting best practices throughout the value chain.

-Managing animal welfare in our supply chain:
+Animal welfare management in our supply chain:

 Integrated suppliers